miroi/bagel_manual/source/fci/fci.rst

 =======
 Example
 =======
-A series of calculations for H2 with stretching bond, one set using HF and the other set using CI.
-The HF energies will not describe the bond breaking correclty.
+A Hartree-Fock and FCI calculation on a dioxygen molecule with a stretched bond.
+The HF calculation yield an energy and set of orbitals (in the hf_orbitals.molden) which are quite incorrect.
+This can be compared the energies and orbitals (output to fci_orbitals.molden) obtained from the FCI calculation.

 Sample input
 ------------